 At 5:00, the four of us caught a cable car back to Tong Chung.
-Although we were very tired, we had seen some beautiful and wonderful scenery and learned about Hong Kong fishermen and the Po-Lin Monastery and giant Tian Tan Buddha statue.
+Although we were very tired, we had seen some beautiful scenery and learned about Hong Kong fishermen, the Po-Lin Monastery, and the giant Tian Tan Buddha statue.

 The Po-Lin Monastery

 The South China Sea